i-am-lmi0/DuckParadise/README.md

 ## Hosting

-DuckyBot is proudly hosted on [Render.com](https://render.com), a modern cloud platform that provides reliable and scalable hosting solutions.
+DuckParadise is proudly hosted on [Render.com](https://render.com), a modern cloud platform that provides reliable and scalable hosting solutions.